steemit/rpc-auth/README.md

 Request signing for [JSON-RPC 2.0](http://www.jsonrpc.org/specification) implemented using [steem](https://steem.io) authorities.

+### Design Goals

+* Do not require request header modification.
+    * Result: Signature/auth must be in message body
+* Signed requests do not violate json-rpc spec.
+    * Result: Extensions must go into `params`.

 ### Signed request

 Requests are signed with steem keys belonging to the sender.